GOOGLE ANALYTICS TRAINING FOR BLOG BEGINNERS

 Here if you click on organic search> Secondary dimension> Behavior> Destination page

-It will give you the landing pages from google search engine.
-By this, you can know where your SEO is working and in which posts you should focus on.
+It will give you the landing pages from the Google search engine.
+By this, you can know where your SEO is working and on which posts you should focus.
 Treemaps:

-It is for those who are using AdWords Source/Medium: This is another section apart from audience-overview which I check daily.
+It is for those who are using AdWords Source/Medium: This is another section apart from the audience overview which I check daily.

 Referrals: It discusses only the referral traffic Adwords: Not getting into details of it as it is for the advertisers.
 Search Console:

-Social: If in 2018 you are not using social media for your website then you are missing out the bigger share of the traffic.
+Social: If in 2018 you are not using social media for your website then you are missing out on a bigger share of the traffic.
 Overview:

-Network Referrals: Definitely the one to give social networks session and pageviews.
+Network Referrals: Definitely the one to give social networks sessions and pageviews.

 Landing pages: Another important data.
 You can see which of your posts is bringing the most traffic.